guardzcom/slack-channel-cleanup/README.md

 A Python script to manage Slack channels in bulk, supporting operations like renaming, archiving, and merging channels.
 Perfect for workspace cleanup and reorganization.

+> 🤖 Built with [Cursor](https://cursor.sh/), the AI-first code editor, and its Claude-powered assistant.

+## Why?

+Managing Slack channels at scale can be tedious and error-prone.
+This tool helps you:
+- Clean up inactive channels
+- Reorganize channel naming
+- Merge redundant channels
+- Review changes before executing
+- Keep audit trail of all actions

 ## Features

 - 🔍 Export all channels (public and private) to CSV